William Mylne: Grand tour

 In autumn 1753 he left Edinburgh for Paris, where he studied at the École des Arts under the architect Jacques-François Blondel.
 As well as part-time study, he also undertook paid work, learning the art of marble carving, to supplement the minimal allowance from his father.
 The following year, at the suggestion of James Nevay, a fellow Scot in France, Mylne proposed to his father that he be allowed to go on to Rome to study architecture, with a view to eventually setting up practice in London.
 The result was that his elder brother Robert joined him in Paris, and they travelled to Rome together.
-Robert had recently completed his apprenticeship, and was preparing to take over the family business.
+Robert had recently completed his apprenticeship and was preparing to take over the family business.
 He arrived in France by the end of November 1754, and the brothers set off a few days later.
-Travelling mostly by foot, due to lack of funds, they visited Avignon and Marseilles, where they took a boat to Civitavecchia, and arrived at Rome in early 1755.
+Travelling mostly by foot, due to lack of funds, they visited Avignon and Marseille, where they took a boat to Civitavecchia, and arrived at Rome in early 1755.

 The brothers lodged on the Via del Condotti, although they were continually short of funds.
 They encountered Robert Adam, a fellow Scot also studying architecture, although Adam was disdainful of the Mylnes' poor situation; the Mylnes had a joint allowance of just £45 a year, compared to Adam's annual expenditure of around £800.
 They visited Naples in May 1756, but William was planning to leave by September, on account of his dislike of the hot weather.
 Leaving Robert at Rome the following spring, William travelled north, spending several months visiting Pisa, Florence, and Venice.
 Here he met Robert Adam again, also travelling home, although the latter did not offer him a lift in his coach.
 William also visited several of Palladio's villas in the area, making measured drawings and sketches.

 His journey home during the winter of 1757-1758 was fraught with difficulty due to the weather, politics, and his own finances.
 The Seven Years' War had broken out between England and France, and their respective allies, forcing a journey through Germany.
 Mylne was obliged to burn all his papers to hide his British identity, and posed as an Italian to avoid being either arrested or pressed into military service.
 He travelled across the Alps by sledge, and through Germany by post coach, as the rivers were frozen and boat travel was impossible.
 He arrived in Rotterdam in February, suffering from cold and hunger.
 He described the experience, in a letter to Robert, as "one continuous ague of fears and fatigues".